ObjFW/ObjFW/README.md

     $ cd objfw
     $ fossil ui

-  It's also possible to open the same local repository multiple times, so that you have multiple working directories all backed by the same local repository.

   In order to verify the signature of the currently checked out checkin, you can use: